proofit404/stories/docs/execution.rst

  Execution rules
 =================

-``stories`` follows this executing rules to run:
+``stories`` follow this executing rules to run:

-* Methods of the class will be called in the order as they was written in the story
+* Methods of the class will be called in the order as they were written in the story

 * If the story calls another story in its body, methods of this sub-story add to the caller in the order they occur in sub-story